callstack/ai-meeting-transcription/README.md

 - Speaker Diarization 3.0 model weights around 6 MB
 - Whisper Base.en model weights around 300 MB

-### UI Versions

-This repo contains meeting transcription tool in two versions:
-- Web UI using Gradio - for people just wanting to use the tool
-- Jupyter Notebook - for people wanting to tweak and experiment with tool

-The processing code of these two versions is basically the same.
-The difference is precence or lack of the UI part.

 ## Setup

 ### Install Dependencies